-We also need to give more support to renters, and make a real plan to tackle homelessness.
+We also need to deliver more support to renters and make a real plan to tackle homelessness.

-Nobody should be forced to make impossible sacrifices just to keep a roof over their head.
+No person or family should be forced to make impossible sacrifices simply to keep a roof over their head.
 It's time to take real action, and make sure that everyone can have place to call home.

-1 Phillips, B. and Narayanan, V. (2021) Financial Stress and Social Security Settings in Australia.
+Phillips, B. and Narayanan, V. (2021) Financial Stress and Social Security Settings in Australia.
 Australian National University Centre for Social Research and Methods.

-2 Australian Housing and Urban Research Institute (2018) Social housing as infrastructure: an investment pathway.
+Australian Housing and Urban Research Institute (2018) Social housing as infrastructure: an investment pathway.
 See Appendix 4.

-Head Office

-60 Winnellie Road, Winnellie NT 0820
+Head Office 60 Winnellie Road, Winnellie NT 0820

-T: 08 8985 0000
+T: 08 8985 0000 E: anglicare@anglicare-nt.org.au

-E: anglicare@anglicare-nt.org.au

-f /AnglicareNT 💆 @AnglicareNT
+f /AnglicareNT 🔰 @AnglicareNT